These features require TWS version 971 or greater:

 For samples and more information, see http://interactivebrokers.github.io/tws-api/ matching_symbols.html

-For stocks, there are individual exchange-specific market data subscriptions necessary to receive streaming quotes.
+Beginning with release 9.73.02, for stocks, there are individual exchange-specific market data subscriptions necessary to receive streaming quotes.
 For instance, for NYSE stocks this subscription is known as "Network A", for ARCA/AMEX stocks it is called "Network B" and for NASDAQ stocks it is "Network C".
 Each subscription is added a la carte and has a separate market data fee.

 Alternatively, there is also a "US Securities Snapshot Bundle" subscription which does not provide streaming data but which allows for real time calculated snapshots of US market NBBO prices.
 By setting the fifth parameter in the function IBApi::EClient::reqMktData to True, a regulatory snapshot request can be made from the API.
 The returned value is a calculation of the current market state based on data from all available exchanges.

 For more information on the US Reg Snapshot Market Data Service, see the IB Knowledge Base article.

 Important: Each regulatory snapshot request will incur a fee of 0.01 USD to the account.
 This applies to both live and paper accounts.
 If the monthly fee for regulatory snapshots reaches the price of a particular 'Network' subscription, the user will automatically be subscribed to that Network subscription for continuous streaming quotes and charged the associated fee for that month.
 At the end of the month the subscription will be terminated.
 Each listing exchange will be capped independently and will not be combined across listing exchanges.

 For samples and more information, see http://interactivebrokers.github.io/tws-api/md_request.html#regulatory_snapshot